um-grex/grex-docs/content/english/connecting/_index.md

 ---
 weight: 4000
-linkTitle: "Connect / Transfer data"
+linkTitle: "Connecting to Grex"
-title: "Connecting to Grex and Transferring data"
+title: "Connecting to Grex"
-description: "All you need to know to start using Grex: connect an transfer data."
+description: "All you need to know to connect to Grex."
-titleIcon: "fa-solid fa-rocket"
+titleIcon: "fa-solid fa-plug"
 categories: ["How-To", "Information"]
 #tags: ["Content management"]
 ---